 According to the theory of the origin of material money (commodity money), it emerges spontaneously as a means of exchange to mediate indirect exchange because direct exchange (barter) becomes more difficult as the number of goods increases.
 This leads to another assertion that thus emerging material money such as gold coin or bullion is the principal money, and credit money is derived as an IOU that proves the credit-debt relationship of material money.
 In contrast, the theory of the origin of credit money argues that the credit settlement system is the money because the ledger, which is a record of transactions written by numbers and letters, plays the role of money even if there is no physical object as in material money in the first place.
-In other words, credit money if there was some acknowledged ledger form using written language.
+In other words, credit money can be established on its own without the existence of real entity such as use value of material money if there was some acknowledged ledger form using written language.
 According to this view, money is not a thing as a means of exchange, but a transferable credit or debt.
 It is a transaction clearing system consisting of three basic elements: 1) a unit of value, 2) an accounting system, and 3) transferability.